ryx/datalayer.js/README.md

 Like in any good middleware, the core of datalayer.js can be easily extended with new functionality.
 The process is somewhat similar to other libraries like e.g. [express](#) and works by adding extensions through the `use` method on the datalayer instance.
 The extension then automatically connects to certain event hooks and receives data and broadcasts.

 ## Using extensions
-Usage example for one of the factory extensions that enables even annotations.
+Usage example for one of the factory extensions, enabling the "event annotations" feature.
 ```javascript
 import datalayer from 'datalayerjs';
 import annotations from 'datalayerjs/extensions/annotations';